Lashmanbala/aws_glue_etl/README.md

 # AWS Glue ETL

 ## Overview
+The user activity in github is being recorded and stored in an archive called GH Archive.
+The archive is being updated every hour with last 1 hour user activity data as csv file.

+The requirement is to capture the data every hour  in s3 and process and store it in s3 in an optimzed way.

 - In this project, we extract the data from the web archive using aws lambda and store it in s3.
 - A glue workflow is created with: